nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

         Prior to 'stamping' an image onto your drawing, various effects can sometimes be applied (depending on the stamp):

-          o Some stamps can be colored or tinted.
-If the color palette below the canvas is activated, you can click the colors to change the tint or color of the stamp before placing it in the picture. o Stamps can be shrunk and expanded, by clicking within the triangular-shaped series of bars at the bottom right; the larger the bar, the larger the stamp will appear in your picture. o Many stamps may be flipped vertically, or displayed as a mirror-image, using the control buttons at the bottom right.
+          @ Some stamps can be colored or tinted.
+If the color palette below the canvas is activated, you can click the colors to change the tint or color of the stamp before placing it in the picture.
+          @ Stamps can be shrunk and expanded, by clicking within the triangular-shaped series of bars at the bottom right; the larger the bar, the larger the stamp will appear in your picture.
+          @ Many stamps may be flipped vertically, or displayed as a mirror-image, using the control buttons at the bottom right.

         ⚙ Note: If the "nostampcontrols" option is set, Tux Paint won't display